Accessibility · AI · Native iOS

 What Changed

-Fathom is currently in active testing on physical devices and preparing for a TestFlight pilot with blind and low-vision testers recruited through accessibility community organizations.
-The pilot will validate core Lookout and Go flows against defined exit criteria: 80%+ task completion without assistance, crash-free rate above 95%, and VoiceOver compatibility confirmed across multiple devices.
+Fathom is in active testing on physical devices and preparing for a broader TestFlight pilot with blind and low-vision testers recruited through accessibility community organizations.
+Exit criteria: 80%+ task completion without assistance, crash-free rate above 95%, VoiceOver compatibility confirmed across multiple devices.
+The app is available at fathomvision.app.

-The project has proven its core technical thesis: real-time AI vision through a phone camera, combined with on-device depth sensing, can provide useful hazard detection and spatial awareness for blind indoor navigation — with latency under 2 seconds from camera frame to spoken alert.
+The core thesis is confirmed: real-time AI vision through a phone camera, combined with on-device depth sensing, can provide useful hazard detection and spatial awareness for blind indoor navigation — with latency under 2 seconds from camera frame to spoken alert.

 What I Learned